-A native of Jefferson County, Kesterson is a member of the First Baptist Church of Dandridge, where he served as a deacon, member of Safety and Security Team, a leader for the 5th & 6th grade Royal Ambassadors, Chairman of the Board of Directors of Dandridge Christian Learning Center, and a member of the long range planning committee.
+A native of Dandridge, Kesterson is a member of the First Baptist Church of Dandridge, where he served as a deacon, member of Safety and Security Team, a leader for the 5th & 6th grade Royal Ambassadors, Chairman of the Board of Directors of Dandridge Christian Learning Center, and a member of the long range planning committee.
 Todd is a 25-year employee of Appalachian Electric Cooperative and works as a staking technician.
 “Frankly, I have been blessed to have the opportunity to stay in Jefferson County and work for a great employer.
-If re-elected as a commissioner I will strive to recruit more businesses with good pay so that our children and grandchildren can stay here and experience what a magnificent place this is.
-I want our county to be a safe, wonderful place to live and work, the best place in which to raise our children.
-Education is a key component of that.
-We need to look for the best solution to address renovations and new construction of our schools and come up with a comprehensive schedule to deal with future building plans.
-Too much money has been wasted (in plans and engineering – millions of dollars) with no defined direction.”
+If re-elected to city council I will work toward the recruitment of more businesses with good pay so that our children and grandchildren can stay here and experience what a magnificent place this is.
+I want our town to continue to be a safe, wonderful place to live and work, the best place in which to raise our children.
+Controlled growth and business recruitment is a key component to this.

 Kesterson attended Dandridge Elementary School, Maury Middle School, and graduated from Jefferson County High School in 1989.
 In 1993 he graduated from Walters State Community College with an Associate of Science in business.
 He is a 2003 graduate of Leadership Jefferson County and a 2005 graduate of East Tennessee Regional Leadership.
-He took an interest in city government in 1995 following the death of his father Curt Kesterson, who had planned on running for Mayor that year.
+He took an interest in government in 1995 following the death of his father Curt Kesterson, who had planned on running for Mayor that year.
 The late Kesterson had served as City Councilman in the 70’s and was a member of the Dandridge Police Commission for several years until his death.
 Just like his father, Todd Kesterson serves his community.
-At age 24 he became the youngest elected councilman to serve on the Dandridge City Council.